-- Overall, from NIEIR's meeting with officers of WPC, their modelling approach is sound.
-They have a good understanding of the input data which is of high quality and is quality controlled during processing. - Western Power's purpose built model for demand forecasting contains a comprehensive framework for forecasting zone sub-station peaks.
-Of the inhouse network demand forecasting models that NIEIR has reviewed for various businesses across Australia, the WPC model appears to be one of the best. - NIEIR reinforces and agrees with Western Power's approach that planning should be undertaken at the zone sub-station level, in order to take into account regional specific information.
+- Overall, based on its meeting with officers of Western Power, NIEIR found the modelling approach applied by Western Power to be sound.
+Western Power has a good understanding of the input data, which is of high quality and is quality controlled during processing. - Western Power's purpose-built model for demand forecasting contains a comprehensive framework for forecasting zone sub-station peaks.
+Of the inhouse network demand forecasting models that NIEIR has reviewed for various businesses across Australia, the Western Power model appears to be one of the best. - NIEIR reinforces and agrees with Western Power's approach that planning should be undertaken at the zone sub-station level, in order to take into account regional specific information.